 But, none of that correlates to good writing.
 In fact, almost every published study indicates that teaching grammar in isolation has detrimental effects on student writing.
-It was said in 1984.
-It was said again in 2012.
+It was said.
+It was said .
 Nothing has changed.
 Even The National Council of the Teachers of English agree; the organization put out the following statement:

 Resolved, that the National Council of Teachers of English affirm the position that the use of isolated grammar and usage exercises not supported by theory and research is a deterrent to the improvement of students’ speaking and writing and that, in order to improve both of these, class time at all levels must be devoted to opportunities for meaningful listening, speaking, reading, and writing; and that NCTE urge the discontinuance of testing practices that encourage the teaching of grammar rather than English language arts instruction.